stephen-cloud/c-19-2/docs/prepare-ui.md

   );
 ```

-Try it out.
+Try it out, `yarn start` as usual.

 Nice.
 Now there's a button "ADD VEHICLE" and some JSON for all the vehicles we're adding.

 ## The upshot